Ohio Misdemeanor Charges and Penalties

 A criminal record, even a record of misdemeanors, will impact your life adversely.
 You may find it difficult to find suitable employment in the future and your freedom might be severely restricted.

-But there is no reason to despair, you can get your record expunged.
-In Ohio, your criminal record is accessible to the public and it is very likely that a potential employer will find it and think twice before hiring you.
-It is possible to seal away this record, so that it is inaccessible to the general public.
-The process is called as Expungement.
+But there is no reason to despair, you may be able get your record sealed or have your record expunged.
+In Ohio, your criminal record is accessible to the public.
+It is very possible that a potential employer will find it and think twice before hiring you.
+But it may is possible to seal this record, so that it is inaccessible to the general public.
+In Ohio, the record sealing process is often referred to as Expungement.

-Getting your record expunged is not easy, and compelling evidence needs to be presented to the court before the judge will agree to the Expungement.
+Getting your record expunged is not necessarily easy, and the court needs to be presented with evidence before the judge will agree to the Expungement.
 If your offense is relatively minor, the chances of you securing an Expungement are high.
 A petition needs to be filed before the process of Expungement can begin.
-11
+9

-If you have been charged with any of the above misdemeanor offenses, it is important to hire a criminal defense attorney so that you know your options and to help you come up with the best possible defense for your case.
-Contact Attorney Adam Burke of Burke, Meis & Associates now for your free consultation at (614) 280-9122.
+If you have been charged with any of the above misdemeanor offenses, it is important to hire a criminal defense attorney.
+A skilled defense attorney can help you to know your options and come up with the best possible defense for your case.
+Contact Attorney Adam Burke now for your free consultation at (614) 280-9122.

 - http://www.wisegeek.com/what-are-the-most-common-types-of-misdemeanor-cases.htm ↩